philip-akerfeldt/sanity-plugin-media-elux/README.md

 - Built with the same [UI components Sanity uses](https://www.sanity.io/ui) under the hood
 - Fully responsive and mobile friendly

+#### Added support for multi-language alt texts

+- Define a list of available languages to enable multi-language alt texts for assets.
+- See example of how to enable this feature [here](###plugin-config).

 ## Install (Sanity Studio v3)